marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 For this tutorial we will use [`ts-node`](https://www.npmjs.com/package/ts-node) to run the example scripts directly from an AvalancheJS directory.

-### Fuji Workflow
+### Tahoe Workflow

-In this section, we will use Fuji Testnet to show how to add a node to the validator set.
+In this section, we will use Tahoe Testnet to show how to add a node to the validator set.

 Open your AvalancheJS directory and select the [**`examples/platformvm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/platformvm) folder to view the source code for the examples scripts.